carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 Each file begins with a declaration of which _package_<sup><small>[[define](/docs/guides/glossary.md#package)]</small></sup>
 it belongs in.
-The package is a single identifier, such as `Geometry`.
+The package is the unit of _distribution_.
+The package name is a single identifier, such as `Geometry`.
 An example API file in the `Geometry` package would start with `package Geometry api;`.

 A tiny package may consist of a single library with a single file, and not use any further features of the `package` keyword.